 Additionally, any veteran who has recently been honorably discharged, or moved to Bristol, and has 90 days or more of wartime service, must record their DD214 discharge papers with the City Clerk’s Office and bring a copy of the City Clerk recorded DD214 to the Assessor’s Office on or before September 30.

 Veterans or their surviving spouse with an income less than $46,400 (married) or $38,100 (single) may qualify for additional benefits.
-Qualifying income means adjusted gross income as determined for the purpose of the Federal Income Tax, plus Social Security and any other income not included in such adjusted gross income.
-Application for the additional veteran exemption must be completed at the Assessor’s Office no later than October 1, 2022.
+Qualifying income means total gross income as determined for the purpose of the Federal Income Tax, plus Social Security and any other income not included in such adjusted gross income.
+Application for the additional veteran exemption must be completed at the Assessor’s Office no later than October 1, 2023.

 Spouses of deceased veterans, who have not remarried, are also eligible for the same exemption for which the veteran was qualified.